The Diesel Page

 New & Improved Pump Mounted Driver

 Arriving at GM dealerships in the fall of 1993, the newest 1994 model-year 6.5L diesels were equipped with the much-touted and not-quite-ready-for-primetime Stanadyne DS4 drive-by-wire electronic fuel injection pump.
 While GM may have wished it turned out differently, the 1994 6.5L turbo diesels went on to become the most unreliable of all model-year 6.5 GM diesels.
-Owners loved their 1992-93 mechanically injected diesels, but this new all-electronic engine soon developed a less than stellar reputation - all because of electronic fuel injection and the related support system.
+Owners loved their 1992-93 mechanically injected diesels, but this new all-electronic engine soon developed a less than stellar reputation - all because of the new DS4 electronic fuel injection pump and related support system.
 If any group disliked the EFI 6.5 more, it was the dealer technicians.
-A bit late to the party, but Stanadyne released a new and updated driver module in 2009 that is being advertised as the ultimate cure.
+A bit late to the party, but Stanadyne released a new and updated electronic driver module in 2009 that was advertised as a "bullet-proof" cure.
+Bold talk...
 Let's have a look.

 Here at The Diesel Page we've not gone into much detail about engine rebuilding because the required knowledge and access to specialized equipment are beyond most of us.
 We've recommended you locate a local engine rebuilding center near where you live, and use them to do your diesel engine rebuilding for you.
 Being local allows better communication between yourself and them, and they may be more conscientious in trying to satisfy a local customer.
 However, it appears more individuals nowadays are getting into the rebuild process - some to save money and some to get a better result.
 Saving money and getting a better engine are good things.
 Engine rebuilding is a pretty complex process, and correct piston clearance is vital to success.
 Let's talk about piston fit.